 - Numbers under 10 are written out in most cases (ages, dates, and addresses are some exceptions), 10 and greater are written in numeric form.

-- Percentages, when written in prose, do not use the "%" symbol.
+- Do not use the "%" symbo in written prose.
+Instead use "percent" or "percentage."
 The symbol with the numeric value can be used outside of prose.

-- Spell out all numerical values if at the beginning of a sentence.
+- Spell out all numerical values if used at the beginning of a sentence.